myl989/tscb/README.md

-This application is intended to be used to help transcribe a piece of audio into text.
+This application can be used to help convert a piece of audio into text.
 It has a command-line format.
 (Full API to be added)

 To use, first place the audio file in a WAV format into the 'resources' folder.
 Then, run `init [file_name].wav` to initialize the transcriber.
 Finally, run `transcribe` to transcribe the text.
 To transcribe another piece of text, run `purge`, and replace the .wav file, and repeat the processes.